-Alongside TuneIn for radio, you can play around 40 million songs from Amazon Music - provided you’re a Prime subscriber.
-If not, there’s always the option of uploading 250 songs for free to Amazon’s servers using the Prime Music PC or Mac app.
+Alongside TuneIn for radio, you can play around 100 million songs from Amazon Music Unlimited – provided you’re a Prime subscriber.
+If not, there’s always Apple Music or Deezer – either of which can be set as your default streaming service, too.

 Separating the sound and the microphones out has the added benefit of the Echo more easily understanding you, as you don’t have to talk over what’s playing.